Adrian-Benavente/grill/README.md

 *Warning:* At the time of writing this, subgrid is only supported by Firefox.
 You may want to check if it's been adopted by other browsers before using them: https://caniuse.com/#search=subgrid.

-- **subgrid-cols**: when applied to a grid child, it will inherit the column template from the outer grid.
+- **subgrid-cols**: if applied to a grid child, it will inherit the column template from the outer grid.

-- **subgrid-rows**: when applied to a grid child, it will inherit the row template from the outer grid.
+- **subgrid-rows**: if applied to a grid child, it will inherit the row template from the outer grid.

-- **subgrid**: when applied to a grid child, it will inherit both column and row templates from the outer grid.
+- **subgrid**: if applied to a grid child, it will inherit both column and row templates from the outer grid.

 ### Alignment